Why consider implementing Intensive French?

 Does Post-Intensive French require a change in timetabling?

 For the Post-Intensive years of the program (from Grade 6 or 7 to Grade 12), the number of hours of instruction in French can remain the same as is normally the case for French instruction each year.
 Some districts add extra time, which will give even better results in French.
-See website for Yellowknife School District #1.
+For more on this, consult the website for Yellowknife School District #1.

 Periods of French, though, must be blocked in order to give students sufficient time to interact in French and develop their mental grammar.
 Periods of 80 minutes two to three times a week are recommended rather than short periods of 30 or 40 minutes offered more frequently during a week.
-Sample weekly timetables give an idea of how these periods can be arranged.
-Sample timetables may be consulted in the handbook mentioned below.
+Sample weekly timetables giving an idea of how these periods can be arranged may be consulted in the handbook mentioned below.

 Is Pre-Intensive French necessary?

-A Pre-Intensive French program may be implemented in Grade 4 or 5, the year before the intensive semester.
-It is recommended in order to assist the students to become accustomed to the use of French as a means of communication.
+A Pre-Intensive French program may be implemented in the year before the intensive semester.
+It is recommended in order to assist the students in becoming accustomed to the use of French as a means of communication.
 The activities also introduce students to the new type of teaching strategies and resources that the IF program uses.
 As a result, the intensive semester begins more smoothly, and the students make more rapid progress.

 There are no changes required to the timetable for this year, although blocking of periods is always recommended.
 Thirty to forty minutes of French two or three times weekly is more effective for developing non-conscious grammar than twenty minutes more frequently; students have more time to use the language themselves.